Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Do-it-all displays

-An all-in-one touchscreen for accessing your music, navigation, cell phone and car controls has become a staple in modern vehicles.
-Heads-up displays take this up a notch by projecting crucial information directly onto the windshield within your line of sight so you don’t have to look away from the road.
-For CEOs, this level of connectivity ensures that you don’t miss out on important calls, thus keeping you seamlessly connected while on the move.
+An all-in-one touchscreen for accessing music, navigation, phone calls and vehicle controls has become a staple in modern cars.
+Heads-up displays take it a step further by projecting key information onto the windshield within your line of sight, so you don’t have to look away from the road.

 Gesture controls